 7. Research on a biome

-For the most part, Meatball worked by herself.
+For the most part, Funball worked by herself.
 She showed me her research when it was done, and we discussed if she’d done enough and where she needed to add more information.
 Once we were both happy, she began making a slideshow.
 She researched using books, pre-printed material, and online.

-With Cheeseball, I was much more hands on.
+With Daisy, I was much more hands on.
 We read easy readers about deserts together.
 When she found an animal or plant she wanted to include we printed out a picture of the animal.
 I then re-read the appropriate section of the book to her, and she told me what she wanted to say in her presentation.
 I wrote her sentences on a post-it note and stuck them to the back of the picture.
 Later, I typed the post-it notes up and taped the sentences to the back of each picture for easier reading during her presentation.

 8. The sun’s rays

 This activity didn’t engage the girls too well.
-It brings measurement into the discussion of why some parts of the earth are warmer than others, and Cheese needed the measurements work, but we’d already had a conversation about why the equator is warmer than the poles – oh well.
+It brings measurement into the discussion of why some parts of the earth are warmer than others, and Daisy needed the measurements work, but we’d already had a conversation about why the equator is warmer than the poles – oh well.
 The sheet is available in WASECA’s An Introduction to the Biomes with Curriculum – Elementary Masters download.

 9. Biome picture sort